Rudxain/Rudxain/README.md

 		0. JS.
 I'm ashamed of admitting it 🤦.
 		1. <img src=https://s3.dualstack.us-east-2.amazonaws.com/pythondotorg-assets/media/files/python-logo-only.svg width=16em height=16em>Py.
-			- My favorite argument against [Py's colons](https://docs.python.org/3/faq/design.html#why-are-colons-required-for-the-if-while-def-class-statements) is this:
+			- My fav argument against [Py's colons](https://docs.python.org/3/faq/design.html#why-are-colons-required-for-the-if-while-def-class-statements) is:
 			> > _The colons are an extra visual clue to scanning the blocks.
 As such, they improve readability, one of Python's main strengths._
 			>
 			> [Then Opening and closing braces should be called an "extra visual clue to scanning the block" in C++ and Java?
 Because they improved readability.
 Braces (`{`) then is C++, Java's main Strength.](https://wiki.c2.com/?SyntacticallySignificantWhitespaceConsideredHarmful)
 		2. 🦀Rust
-			- I love its _honesty_: It has abstractions (like any other lang), but they are **[leaky](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions) by design**.
+			- I love its _honesty_: It has abstractions that are **[leaky](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions) by design**.
 			> [Rust \[is\] both as low-level as C, and as high-level as Lisp, whereas most other popular languages are stuck somewhere in the middle.](https://github.com/0atman/noboilerplate/blob/1eab51863994129b0c31f1d6925c5bd6299f4dc9/scripts/03-rust-turtles-all-the-way-down.md)
 		3. POSIX Shell